ylhyra/ylhyra_content/not_data/content/explanations/Cases/Second_case.md

 {{a1|type=explanation}}

 There are four [[cases]] in Icelandic.
-The '''second case''' in the [[Declension table|declension table]] is known as the "accusative case".<ref>On Ylhýra we refer to it as the "second case" for simplicity's sake since you will always see these four cases listed in the same order in the [[Declension table|declension table]].<br />
+The '''second case''' in the [[declension table]] is known as the "accusative case".<ref>On Ylhýra we refer to it as the "second case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].<br />
 In Icelandic the first case is called '''þolfall''' and is abbreviated as '''þf.''' Þolfall literally means "suffering/enduring case".
 The English name "accusative" means "having been blamed" in Latin.</ref> It shows that the word is having something done to it.

-The [[Helper word|helper word]] you use to force a word into the second case is „um“ ("about").
+The [[helper word]] you use to force a word into the second case is „um“ ("about").

 ==Things that cause the second case==
 The following [[prepositions]] always [[Prepositions that cause cases|cause]] the second case: